TMT market for people-related rewards, protection and benefits

 This call to action represents an opportunity for HR leaders to chart a new path forward as they prioritize growth opportunities and prepare to lead the business in the future.
 In a constantly evolving workplace, the role of the CPO is to imagine, invent and ignite the change to ensure the ongoing relevance of its talent and forward-looking work strategies essential to an organization’s future business success.

-Organizations have specific priorities to address when optimizing work and job design What are the most pressing priorities to address work and job design?
+Organizations have specific priorities to address when optimizing work and job design

 As work is changing, fewer than half of respondents in our 2021/22 Global Reimagining Work and Rewards Survey think their current job architecture and job-levelling process support developing a flexible and agile workforce.
 With this in mind, our research also tells us it will be essential companies reset their total rewards strategy, and to ensure a compelling EX to effectively respond to the pressures around attracting and retaining talent by: